zakrzaq/RA-AP-Proc/README.md

 Will produce out indicating if report file for current day is present in Sharepoint Repository.

+### UTILITY: Open SAP Instance

+Open SAP instance using browser.
+No to touch mouse / keyboard while it runs

 ### Update program

 Will run git command to update to latest changes available on repository.